nus-cs3281/2021/students/daongochieu2810/knowledge.md

   - Entity groups: to allow atomic transactions to be carried out.
 The groups are defined based on each entity's parent
   - Optimistic concurrency: Objectify allows concurrent transactions, and any conflicts in timestamps of entities will cause the transaction to be rolled back.
 Optimistic concurrency generally has a higher throughput than pessimistic concurrency
 - Indexing:
-  - To index an entity with an attribute, use the tag `@Index`
+  - To index an entity with an attribute, use the tag `@Index` (`@Cache` can also be used to cache entities)
   - Appengine indexing rules enforce the use of efficient queries, and make it almost impossible to write slow queries

 ### Google Cloud Platform

-- Learnt that parallelism might cause mutiple instances to be created and thus increase the cost
+- Learnt that parallelism can cause mutiple instances to be created and thus increase the cost.
+Thus, large requests are broken down into smaller ones and run synchronously to avoid a burst of instance creation
 - Used API services such as Gmail API to send notifications to customers and production logs to admin
 - Used Cloud Trace to find performance bottle-neck of API calls
 - Used Cloud Profiler to identify and analyze performance bottlenecks